Flight and expulsion of Germans (1944–1950): Yugoslavia

 Before World War II, roughly 500,000 German-speaking people (mostly Danube Swabians) lived in the Kingdom of Yugoslavia.
 Most fled during the war or emigrated after 1950 thanks to the Displaced Persons Act of 1948; some were able to emigrate to the United States.
 During the final months of World War II a majority of the ethnic Germans fled Yugoslavia with the retreating Nazi forces.

 After the liberation, Yugoslav Partisans exacted revenge on ethnic Germans for the wartime atrocities of Nazi Germany, in which many ethnic Germans had participated, especially in the Banat area of the Territory of the Military Commander in Serbia.
 The approximately 200,000 ethnic Germans remaining in Yugoslavia suffered persecution and sustained personal and economic losses.
 About 7,000 were killed as local populations and partisans took revenge for German wartime atrocities.
-From 1945-48 ethnic Germans were held in labour camps where about 50,000 perished.
+From 1945 to 1948 ethnic Germans were held in labour camps where about 50,000 perished.
 Those surviving were allowed to emigrate to Germany after 1948.

 According to West German figures in late 1944 the Soviets transported 27,000 to 30,000 ethnic Germans, a majority of whom were women aged 18 to 35, to Ukraine and the Donbas for forced labour; about 20% (5,683) were reported dead or missing.
-Data from Russian archives published in 2001, based on an actual enumeration, put the number of German civilians deported from Yugoslavia to the USSR in early 1945 for reparations labour at 12,579, where 16% (1,994) died.
+Data from Russian archives published in 2001, based on an actual enumeration, put the number of German civilians deported from Yugoslavia to the USSR in early 1945 for reparation labour at 12,579, where 16% (1,994) died.
 After March 1945, a second phase began in which ethnic Germans were massed into villages such as Gakowa and Kruševlje that were converted into labour camps.
 All furniture was removed, straw placed on the floor, and the expellees housed like animals under military guard, with minimal food and rampant, untreated disease.
 Families were divided into the unfit women, old, and children, and those fit for slave labour.
 A total of 166,970 ethnic Germans were interned, and 48,447 (29%) perished.
 The camp system was shut down in March 1948.